Portable engine: History

 This last manufacturer is particularly noteworthy here.
 The first Clayton & Shuttleworth portable was built in 1845, a two-cylinder engine.
 In 1852, the company won a gold medal for a portable engine at the Royal Agricultural Society's Gloucester show, and thereafter the business expanded rapidly: they established a second works, in Vienna in 1857, to target the European market, and by 1890 the company had manufactured over 26,000 portable engines, many being exported all over the world.

 In the 1850s, John Fowler used a Clayton & Shuttleworth portable engine to drive apparatus in the first public demonstrations of the application of cable haulage to cultivation.

 In parallel with the early portable engine development, many engineers attempted to make them self-propelled – the fore-runners of the traction engine.
 In most cases this was achieved by fitting a sprocket on the end of the crankshaft, and running a chain from this to a larger sprocket on the rear axle.
 These experiments met with mixed success.

-As noted early on by Thomas Aveling (later of Aveling & Porter fame), it was absurd to use four horses to pull a steam engine from job-to-job, when the engine possessed ten times the strength of the horses.
+Thomas Aveling commented that it was absurd to use four horses to pull a steam engine job-to-job, when the engine possessed ten times the strength of the horses.
 It was therefore inevitable, once self-propelled traction engines had become sufficiently reliable, that they would take over the roles of many portable engines, and this indeed started to happen from the late 1860s.
 In the UK this development was perhaps somewhat delayed by various acts of parliament that limited the use of steam powered vehicles on roads.
 Portable engines, being horse drawn, faced far fewer restrictions.